PT By State Series

 That leaves about 7.4 gyms for every 100 thousand residents.

-That is a remarkable ratio that puts Iowa in the top 5 rankings across all states at number 4 for gym access.
+That remarkable ratio puts Iowa in the top 5 rankings across all states at number 4 for gym access.

-With such contrasting fitness data, Iowa ends up with a state fitness ranking of 21 out of 51, placing it in the top half of America’s fittest states.
+With such contrasting fitness data, Iowa has a state fitness ranking of 21 out of 51, placing it in the top half of America’s fittest states.

 This indicates a great potential opportunity for you as a CPT in Iowa.